-The ultimate determination of whether Informal Resolution is available or successful is to be made by the Director of Title IX and Compliance.
-The Director of Title IX and Compliance maintains records of any resolution that is reached, and failure to abide by the resolution agreement may result in appropriate responsive/disciplinary actions.
+The ultimate determination of whether Informal Resolution is available or successful is to be made by the Title IX Director.
+The Title IX Director maintains records of any resolution that is reached, and failure to abide by the resolution agreement may result in appropriate responsive/disciplinary actions.
 Results of complaints resolved by Informal Resolution are not appealable.

 The Informal Resolution process can include negotiation, mediation or restorative practices, by which a mutually agreed upon resolution of an allegation is reached.
 All Parties must consent to the use of Alternate Resolution.
-The ultimate determination of whether Alternate Resolution is available or successful is to be made by the Director of Title IX and Compliance.
-The Director of Title IX and Compliance maintains records of any resolution that is reached, and failure to abide by the resolution agreement may result in appropriate responsive/disciplinary actions.
+The ultimate determination of whether Alternate Resolution is available or successful is to be made by the Title IX Director.
+The Title IX Director maintains records of any resolution that is reached, and failure to abide by the resolution agreement may result in appropriate responsive/disciplinary actions.
 Results of complaints resolved by Informal Resolution are not appealable.
 When the Parties cannot agree on all terms of resolution, the Formal Grievance Process will resume at the same point where it was paused.